AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

-\parab{Step 1.
-Surface Extraction.} The cloud component receives GPS-tagged compressed point clouds from the drone.
+The cloud component receives GPS-tagged compressed point clouds from the drone.
 It first uncompresses them, then computes the \textit{surface normal} of every point in the point cloud.
-A surface normal for a point determines the direction normal to the surface formed by points within a fixed radius of the point.
+A surface normal to a point determines the direction normal to the surface formed by points within a fixed radius of the point.
+Calculating surface normals is compute-intensive, so \sysname offloads this operation to the GPU.
 Then, \sysname uses RANSAC~\cite{ransac} (a plane-fitting algorithm) to segment the LiDAR points into groups of points that fall onto planes.
-RANSAC is fast, but is not robust to outliers: (a) it combines into one surface all LiDAR points that satisfy the same planar equation, including disjoint sets of points (\eg from trees) at the same height; (b) point clouds can have multiple detected planes (\eg building rooftop, ground surface, vehicles \etc), and RANSAC cannot distinguish between these.
+It removes the plane furthest from the drone (likely to be the ground plane) and eliminates planes with irregular surface normals (\eg from nearby trees).
+The remaining planes correspond to rooftops.
+For additional robustness, it uses majority voting across multiple frames to identify the rooftop.